smarter-vlm/smarter/README.md

 https://www.comet.com/droberts308/multimodalai/view/new/panels
 https://www.comet.com/droberts308/vlm-reasoners/view/C6sw7GhOEifcK1S0eJL5i4rgx/panels

-To be able to create your own CometML plots, you must place your Comet API Key in the modules/denisa_vlm_reasoners/.comet_token file and your Comet account user in  modules/denisa_vlm_reasoners/.comet_workspace.
+To be able to create other CometML plots, a Comet API Key must be created and placed in the <root_dir>/.comet_token file and a Comet account username must be written to  <root_dir>/.comet_workspace.

-To download the SMART101 dataset (from [merl](https://github.com/merlresearch/SMART)), please execute the get_SMART_data.sh script in the repository folder "scripts".
+To download the SMART101 dataset (from [merl](https://github.com/merlresearch/SMART)), please execute the get_SMART_data.sh script in the repository.